crosscompute/crosscompute-examples/make-pdf/input.md

 ## Many Thanks

-Thank you for using MDtoPDF by CrossCompute.
+Thank you for using Markdown to PDF by CrossCompute.
 We hope you enjoy exploring the character distribution in your text and uncovering new insights.
 If you have questions or feedback, please contact us at [support+automations@crosscompute.com](mailto:support+automations@crosscompute.com).